Satish Sekar

 Satish C. Sekar (born September 1963) is a British author and journalist, and a consultant in forensic evidence.
 Sekar has specialised since the 1990s in the investigation of miscarriages of justice.
 His work has been published in newspapers including The Guardian, The Independent and Private Eye, and he has also worked for television documentaries including Panorama and Trial and Error.
-He has worked on a number of high-profile cases in the UK, including those of the Cardiff Newsagent Three, Gary Mills and Tony Poole (wrongly convicted in 1990 for the murder of Hensley Wiltshire), the M25 Three, and Michelle and Lisa Taylor (wrongly convicted in 1992 for the murder of Alison Shaughnessy).
-He also worked on the case of the Merthyr Tydfil Two (Donna Clarke and Annette Hewins), presenting scientific findings to South Wales Police regarding the fire that resulted in the police's expert accepting his conclusions that the petrol bought by Hewins that night was not the petrol used in the fatal fire.
+He has worked on a number of high-profile cases in the UK, including those of Gary Mills and Tony Poole (wrongly convicted in 1990 for the murder of Hensley Wiltshire), the M25 Three, and Michelle and Lisa Taylor (wrongly convicted in 1992 for the murder of Alison Shaughnessy).
+He also worked on the case of the Merthyr Tydfil Two (Donna Clarke and Annette Hewins), presenting scientific findings regarding the fire to South Wales Police that resulted in the force's expert accepting his conclusion that the petrol bought by Hewins that night was not the petrol used in the fatal fire.

-In 1992, his work helped overturn the convictions of the Cardiff Three and while researching a book about the case, Fitted In: The Cardiff 3 and the Lynette White Inquiry, he uncovered errors in the original evaluation of forensic evidence from the crime scene.
-His submissions to the Home Office about the DNA evidence were instrumental in reopening the case and the eventual extraction of a DNA profile which led to the arrest and conviction of the real killer, Jeffrey Gafoor, in 2003.
+In 1992, Sekar's work helped overturn the convictions of the Cardiff Three, and while researching for a book about the case, Fitted In: The Cardiff 3 and the Lynette White Inquiry, he uncovered errors in the original evaluation of forensic evidence from the crime scene.
+His submissions to the Home Office about the DNA evidence were instrumental in getting the case reopened and the eventual extraction of a DNA profile which led to the arrest and conviction of the real killer, Jeffrey Gafoor, in 2003.
 The Australian and New Zealand Journal of Criminology said that Sekar's "extraordinary work on the case of the Cardiff 3 [put] academic criminology to shame."

-In 2010 he founded The Fitted-In Project, a not for profit organisation that conducts projects on justice issues that have not had the attention they deserve.
-Sekar's fifth book on justice issues, Bad Form: How Tariffs Protect the Guilty and Punish the Innocent will be published in 2022.
-It highlights the injustice of the real killer of Lynette White being treated more leniently than Yusef Abdullahi and Tony Paris, two of the innocent men Gafoor knowingly allowed to be wrongfully convicted.
-It will also show how judges have powers that have never been used, to punish real perpetrators appropriately.
-The real murderer of Lynette White, Jeffrey Gafoor has been moved to an open prison.
+In 2010, Sekar founded The Fitted-In Project, a not-for-profit organisation that conducts projects on justice issues that have not had the attention they deserve.
+Sekar's forthcoming fifth book on justice issues, Bad Form: How Tariffs Protect the Guilty and Punish the Innocent, will highlight the injustice of the real killer of Lynette White being treated more leniently than Yusef Abdullahi and Tony Paris, two of the innocent men Gafoor knowingly allowed to be wrongfully convicted.
+It will also show that judges have powers that have never been used, to punish real perpetrators appropriately.
+The real murderer of Lynette White, Jeffrey Gafoor, has been moved to an open prison.
 His fourth application for parole was refused in May 2011.
-His next application will take place between 18–24 months later.

-The Fitted-In Project highlights other vindication cases - cases where the real perpetrator has been brought to justice after a miscarriage of justice, or if the likely perpetrator is deceased, their involvement has been accepted by the authorities.
+His next application will take place 18–24 months later.
+The Fitted-In Project highlights other vindication cases – cases where the real perpetrator has been brought to justice after a miscarriage of justice or, if the likely perpetrator is deceased, their involvement has been accepted by the authorities.
 There are eight vindication cases in homicides in Britain and many more around the world.